 Rifles – Only muzzleloading long guns are legal.
 Centerfire rifles and rimfire rifles are not legal for hunting wild turkeys.

 Bows and Arrows – A bow must be pulled, held and released by hand.
 Any release aid may be used providing it is hand operated, the shooter supports the draw weight of the bow, and the release is not attached to any part of the bow other than at the bowstring.
 A compound bow used for hunting turkeys must have at least 35 pounds of draw at 28 inches or less draw length.
 Recurve and long bows used for hunting turkeys must have at least 35 pounds of draw at 28 inches.
 Arrows must be at least 24 inches long, tipped with a metal broadhead, with at least two sharp cutting edges, and have a cutting diameter of at least 3/4 inch (i.e., not able to pass through a 3/4 inch ring).
 It is illegal to hunt turkeys with barbed arrows.
 Broadheads with mechanical or retractable blades are legal.
-Telescopic sights, range finding devices, battery powered or electronically lighted sights or other electronic devices attached to the bow, or the arrow, are not permitted (exception: lighted nocks on arrows are permitted).
-Handheld range finding devices are legal.
+Telescopic sights, range finding devices, battery powered or electronically lighted sights or other electronic devices attached to the bow, or the arrow, are not permitted (exception: lighted nocks and recording devices which do not aid in range finding, sighting or shooting the bow).
+Handheld range-finding devices are legal.
 Arrows capable of causing damage or injury in excess of that inflicted by the cutting edges of the broadhead are prohibited (e.g., explosive arrow points, arrows tipped with drugs or chemicals, and pneumatic or hydraulic shafts are illegal).

 Other Firearms/Archery Restrictions

-Aircraft may not be used to drive, concentrate, rally, raise, stir up, spot or disturb game.
+- Aircraft, manned or unmanned, may not be used to drive, concentrate, rally, raise, stir up or disturb game.

 Federal or state properties such as refuges, sanctuaries, military installations, parks and historic sites posted no trespassing or hunting are closed to hunting wild turkeys.